top of page

 Of course, the experiment was a great success.
 The tower held and showed no signs of structural weakening.
 The grain was in good condition.
 The viability of a concrete grain elevator had been proven beyond a doubt.

 The experimental elevator in St. Louis Park was immediately extended to its current height of 125 feet, though it was never again used to store grain.
-It was also, of course, never torn down and remains standing as a tribute to this transformative moment in history.
+Of course, it was never torn down and remains standing as a tribute to this transformative moment in history.

 Peavey ordered the construction of a massive complex of concrete elevators on the lakeshore in Duluth, which still stands.
 He did not, however, live to see its completion.
 Frank Peavey died on December 30, 1901, somewhat unexpectedly at 51.
 He left behind a $1 million life insurance policy and his "Elevator King" empire.
 His surviving descendants, including son-in-law Heffelfinger, built the business into an even larger conglomerate that merged with Conagra in the 1970s.
 The name "Frank Peavey Heffelfinger" was passed on to generations of men in the family.
 Peavey Plaza, named for the family, stands in downtown Minneapolis on Nicollet Mall next to the home of the Minnesota Orchestra.